 It’s common to hear someone in the hood talk about “crack prices” when referring to something inappropriately priced.

 One day my dad parked his car outside and went through extra effort to put his Club anti-theft device on.
 I asked him why he put The Club on.
 His response was, “So some crackhead doesn’t steal my car and sell it for 5 dollars.”

-While 5-year old me didn’t how much cars cost, I knew they were a lot more than 5 dollars.
+While 5-year old me didn’t know how much cars cost, I knew they were a lot more than 5 dollars.
 Once I learned that the rock is the most important thing to a crackhead, it all made sense.